Environmental Preservation with External Partners

 WWF Japan supports forest preservation activities worldwide through its global network and also works on environmental education.
 Through education, Kumon also aims to make contributions to local communities and countries around the globe.
 Therefore, since we understand their activities, we also decided to support WWF Japan.

-*Education for Sustainable Development (ESD) is an activity aimed at promoting values and actions that lead to solutions to various issues in the world, such as the environment, poverty, human rights, peace, and development, as well as creating a sustainable society.
+※Education for Sustainable Development: activities aimed at creating new sense of value and behaviors linked to solving many problems around the world such as the environment, poverty, human rights, peace, and development and creating a sustainable society.